palantir/conjure/docs/spec/wire.md

 ## Canonical JSON Format

-The Canonical JSON format is a constrained version of the [JSON format][] which disambiguates values for types which have multiple distinct representations that are conceptually equivalent.
+The Canonical JSON format is a constrained version of the [JSON format][] that disambiguates values for types which have multiple distinct representations that are conceptually equivalent.
 Implementations of Conjure clients/servers must convert types (even if implicitly) from their JSON/Plain format to their canonical form when determining equality.